gchq/Gaffer/example/federated-demo/road-use/README.md

 This folder contains additional examples of operations that can be run.

 ## JSON
 The JSON files contain examples of a few of the key operations avaliable.
-These can be used by copying them into Swagger or through curl commands.
+These can be used by copying the JSON directly into Swagger or through curl commands.
+An example of doing this using curl can be found under ./scripts

 ## Scripts
-The two scripts use curl and the json files to automatically generate and populate some graphs.
+The createGraphs script use curl and the json files to automatically generate 3 graphs and populate them with some data.
--  createGraphs can be used to create an populate 3 different graphs.
--  createIndex creates another graph and uses GenerateElements to populate it. // DOESN'T WORK?

-These scripts should be run from within this directory (road-use)
+This script should be run from within this directory (road-use)

 ```bash
 ./scripts/createGraphs.sh